aarons/mystic-cryptic/README.md

 ## Decrypting

-The restore.sh script is used to decrypt and decompress a backup file.
+The restore.sh script decrypts and decompresses a backup file.

 ### Example Usage